Cancer Treatments & Hair Loss

 Hair loss represents one of the most devastating side-effects of cancer treatments.
 Certain types of cancer treatments, such as Chemotherapy, Cranial Radiotherapy and Anti-Estrogen Drugs, may cause either full or partial hair loss.
 This is because cancer treatments are designed to destroy cancer cells, but can also damage healthy cells in hair follicles.
 This often results in partial or total hair loss, depending on the degree of treatment.
 Your oncology team will be able to inform you on what will happen to your hair with your type of treatment.

-Truly You helped hundreds of clients regain both their hair and self-confidence.
+For 30 years, Truly You helped hundreds of clients regain their hair and confidence.

 Certified Specialists